Practice hub

 What is the German verb-second rule?

-In a main clause, the conjugated verb always sits in the second position — no matter which element comes first.
+In a main clause, the conjugated verb sits in the second position — no matter which element comes first.
 'Heute esse ich Pizza' (today, eat, I, pizza) and 'Ich esse heute Pizza' are both correct because esse stays in slot two.

 Where does the verb go in a German subordinate clause?